 5 Ways to Get Kids Excited About STEM Learning

-Many of the growing problems around the world, from famines and food insecurity to climate change and profound poverty, need the contributions of brilliant scientists, engineers, mathematicians, and technologists to find solutions.
+Many of the growing problems around the world—from famines and food insecurity to climate change and profound poverty—need the contributions of brilliant scientists, technologists, engineers, and mathematicians to think up innovative solutions.
 Encouraging children to explore skills and careers in science, technology, engineering, and math (STEM) can help build a better future.

-Whether a child pursues a formal career in STEM or just gains a background in related skills, that experience and perspective can be important in stimulating change.
-Unlock the potential in your child with these tips from the learning experts at KinderCare:
+Whether a child pursues a formal career in STEM or just gains a background in related skills, their experience and perspective can be important in stimulating change.
+Unlock potential in your child with these tips from our learning experts:

 Everyone Belongs In Our Circle